 In this conceptual review published in the Journal of Management Development (co-authored with Richard Boyatzis), we integrate a wide range of research from the field of developmental psychology to highlight the underlying processes of change in people's aspirational professional vision for themselves.

-In this conceptual paper currently under review, I synthesize both published and unpublished studies from around the world on managerial coaching to develop an integrative theory of managerial coach learning and development.
+In this conceptual paper published in the Human Resource Management Review Journal, I synthesize both published and unpublished studies from around the world on managerial coaching to develop an integrative theory of managerial coach learning and development.

 In this conceptual review published in the Leadership & Organization Development Journal, I explain the tensions associated with managerial coaching from the perspective of the team member, and their effects on the leader-member relationship.

-In this qualitative study currently under review (co-authored with Melissa Intindola), interviews with 21 for-profit managers reveal the dynamics of leadership responsibility mindset development over the career span, highlighting some critical individual-level and contextual issues.
+In this qualitative study published in the Social Responsibility Journal (co-authored with Melissa Intindola), interviews with 21 for-profit managers reveal the dynamics of leadership responsibility mindset development over the career span, highlighting some critical individual-level and contextual issues.

 In this multiple case study analysis published in the Academy of Management Proceedings (co-authored with Ronald Fry), we identify key characteristics of business leaders who prioritize innovations that benefit multiple stakeholders.